dmitri-blinov/commons-jexl/README.md

 + Variadic functions can be defined by using `(a...)` syntax after the last function argument

-+ Function closures implement all basic java-8 `@FunctionalInterface` interfaces, so that it is possible to pass a function closure as an argument to java method that accepts such interfaces
++ Function closures implement all basic Java 8 `@FunctionalInterface` interfaces, so that it is possible to pass a function closure as an argument to a java method that accepts such interfaces

 + Function can be declared as `static` to prevent variable capturing

-+ Function parameters can use `var` keyword for parameter definition
++ Function parameters can use `var` keyword for parameter definition `function(var x) {}`

 + Function parameters can be declared strongly typed by using java class or primitive types `function(int a, int b) {a+b}`

-+ Function can be declared strongly typed or void by using java class or primitive types `int a(int a, int b) {a+b}`

 + Function parameters can be declared as `final`

-+ Function parameters can be declared as non-null `function(var &x)`
++ Function parameters can be declared as non-null `function(var &x) {}`

-+ Function parameters can have default values `function(var x = 0)`
++ Function parameters can have default values `function(var x = 0) {}`

++ Functions can be declared strongly typed or void by using java class or primitive types `int a(int a, int b) {a+b}`

 + Return statement expression can be omitted, implying `null` as a result

++ Return statement should not use value expression for void functions

 + Local variables can be declared strongly typed by using java class or primitive types `int i = 0`

-+ Local variables can be declared final `final var i = 0`
++ Local variables can be declared as final `final var i = 0`

 + Local variables can be declared as non-null `var &i = 0`